 Pricing: $9.99/month or $49.99/year with a free trial

-Best For: Content creators, educators, and students who need flexible transcription across devices and platforms.
+Best for: Content creators, educators, and students who need flexible transcription across devices and platforms.

 Descript - Best for Text-Based Video Editing